Tygoog24/Password-Generator/README.md

 # Password-Generator
 This team project involves: <strong>html, css, and javascript</strong> to create a password generator.
 <br>
-four people came together to create a password generator.
+Four people came together to create a password generator.
 <br>

 ## User Story